Croup

 Self care

-Keep the child calm and don’t panic.
+Keep your child calm and don’t panic.
 If your child has serious croup and needs to go to hospital, it is safest to go by ambulance.

 Call Healthline 0800 611 116 if you are unsure what you should do.